 (A) Definition of supervision:

 (1) "Training supervision" is individual or group supervision applied to all individuals who are gaining the experience required for a license as an independent marriage and family therapist or under rule 4757-25-04 of the Administrative Code for a license as a marriage and family therapist.
 This type of supervision requires extensive time and involvement on the part of the supervisor in order to help supervisees improve their skills and/or learn new skills, and promote the professional development as a marriage and family therapist.

 (2) "Work supervision" is supervision required of marriage and family therapists whose practice includes the diagnosis and treatment of mental and emotional disorders.
 This supervision requires the evaluation of the supervisee's performance; professional guidance to the supervisee; approval of the supervisee's intervention plans and their implementation; the assumption of responsibility for the welfare of the supervisee's clients; and assurance that the supervisee functions within the limits of his/her license.
 The assessment, diagnosis, treatment plan, revisions to the treatment plan, correspondence and transfer or termination of the client(s) shall be approved by the supervisor and shall be made available to the board upon request.
 Marriage and family therapists shall disclose to their clients in writing that they are under the supervision of an appropriately licensed mental health professional when diagnosing and treating mental and emotional disorders.
-The supervisee shall also disclose to their clients in writing the name(s) of said professional(s).
+The supervisee shall on all printed and electronic materials also disclose to their clients the name(s) of said professional(s).

-(3) "Group supervision" is board approved supervision that consists of a case -related interactive face-to-face meeting with one supervisor and no more than six supervisees.
+(3) "Group supervision" is board approved supervision that consists of a case-related interactive face-to-face meeting with one supervisor and no more than six supervisees.

-(4) "Individual supervision" is board approved supervision that consists of a case -related interactive face-to-face meeting between one supervisor meeting with no more than two supervisees.
+(4) "Individual supervision" is board approved supervision that consists of a case-related interactive face-to-face meeting between one supervisor meeting with no more than two supervisees.

 (B) Training supervision purposes: